 The Influence of Socioeconomic Factors

-Examining case studies can provide valuable insights into how cultural expectations shape family boundaries in real-world scenarios.
+Case studies provide concrete illustrations of how cultural expectations shape family boundaries in diverse contexts.

 Case Study 1: Asian American Families